 I don’t know about you, but sometimes I look in the mirror and just want to pull an old sack over my head.
 My wardrobe seems to be full of clothes that are ‘not quite right’ and despite the fact that this is a fashion over 50 blog, I conveniently forget nearly all the fashion tips for women over 50 that I’ve ever learned.

 Time for a recap.

 Over 50s Fashion

-It doesn’t matter how old we are, or what shape we’re, because we still have the ability to dress stylishly and look fashionable.
+It doesn’t matter how old we are, or what shape we’re, because we still have the ability to dress stylishly, look fashionable and feel confident.